 Summary

 Urbanization has accelerated in recent years, driving the need for better control and optimization of energy consumption.
-Urban Building Energy Modeling (UBEM) provides a method to analyze the energy demands and consumption in rapidly urbanizing areas.
-However, performing large scale energy simulations for existing buildings is challenging due to the time and effort required to obtain the WWR through field measurements for several hundred of buildings for example.
-In all cases, Urban Building Energy Modeling (UBEM) requires several input parameters, one of which is the WWR, a crucial factor in building energy simulations, significantly influencing energy performance in terms of heating, cooling, and lighting loads.
-This thesis employs machine learning and deep learning models to analyze building facade images, extracting valuable information to estimate the window to wall ratio (WWR).
-Using a dataset of oblique aerial images provided by the municipalities of Soest and Düsseldorf, the study develops two types of high quality annotated dataset suitable for both semantic segmentation and object detection tasks.
-The research experiments with models like DeepLabV3 and U-Net for semantic segmentation under the deep learning approach, and also tests zero shot models such as Grounding DINO for object detection and SAM for segmentation.
-The thesis compares the traditional deep learning models with the zero shot models, highlighting the advantages and disadvantages of each.
-This research aims to provide window to wall ratio (WWR) as an input parameter for large scale energy simulations by automating window to wall ratio (WWR) estimation, ultimately contributing to global energy conservation and sustainability efforts.
+Urban Building Energy Modeling (UBEM) provides a method to analyze energy demand and consumption in rapidly urbanizing areas.
+However, performing large scale energy simulations for existing buildings is challenging due to the time and effort required to obtain the WWR through field measurements for buildings on a large scale.
+In all cases, Urban Building Energy Modeling (UBEM) requires multiple input parameters.
+One very important parameter is the WWR which plays a crucial role in building energy simulations.
+Furthermore, WWR significantly influences energy performance in terms of heating, cooling, and lighting loads.
+This thesis employs deep learning models to analyze building facade images.
+The aim is to extract valuable information in buildings facades in order to estimate the window to wall ratio (WWR).
+Using a dataset of oblique aerial images provided by the municipalities of Soest and Düsseldorf.
+The research experiments with models like DeepLabV3 and U-Net for semantic segmentation under the deep learning approach.
+Additionally, this thesis tests the performance of zero shot models such as Grounding DINO for object detection and SAM for segmentation in detecting façade elements that could be utilized to estimate the WWR.
+Additionally, this thesis compares the performance of conventional deep learning models with the zero shot models, highlighting the advantages and disadvantages of each.
+Furthermore, This thesis aims at providing window to wall ratio (WWR) as an input parameter for large scale energy simulations by automating the process of (WWR) estimation.